Thin Games with Symmetry and Concurrent Hyland-Ong Games: Concurrent Hyland-Ong games

-For events $b\in B$ we use $\sharp b$ for the natural number associated to $b$ by the countability of $B$.
-We also use $\tuple{-, -} : \omega^2 \to \omega$ for any injective function; the collision with the pairing operation should not generate any confusion.
+which, additionally, preserves the copy index of negative events. \end{lem} \begin{proof} For events $b\in B$ we use $\sharp b$ for the natural number associated to \nomenclature[dh]{$\sharp \_$}{Any injective encoding of the moves of an arena $B$ as natural numbers} $b$ by the countability of $B$.
+As in Section \ref{subsec:replication}, we use $\tuple{-} : \omega^3 \to \omega$ for any injective function; the collision with the pairing operation should not generate any confusion.

 We set:

 where:

 and: